-CSES dispatch desks are located at the HUB information desk and inside the Rivera Library.
+CSES dispatch desks are located at the HUB information desk on the first floor.

 The CSES office is located in the Women's Resource Center at 260 Costo Hall.
 The Women's Resource Center is open 8 a.m.-5 p.m., Monday through Friday.